jetify-com/devbox/docs/app/docs/devbox_examples/stacks/laravel.md

 ---
 title: Laravel
-description: Create a Laravel dev environment with PHP, MariaDB, and Redis with Devbox
+description: Create a Laravel dev environment with PHP, MariaDB, and Redis
 ---
 Laravel is a powerful web application framework built with PHP.
 It's a great choice for building web applications and APIs.